-Who is liable after a truck accident?
+- Who is liable after a truck accident?

-- What are the most Common types of truck accidents?
+- What are the most Common types of truck collisions?

 Truck accidents are almost never “minor” and typically complex cases.
-A knowledgable San Diego truck accident attorney should ask details question to pinpoint your unique circumstances and thoroughly explain your various options for a truck accident lawsuit.
+Our knowledgable San Diego truck accident lawyers can assist in pinpointing your unique circumstances and thoroughly explain your various options for a truck accident lawsuit.

-The lawyer you choose to represent you during a truck accident claim can be one of the biggest decisions you make during the legal process.
+The injury lawyer or law firm you choose to represent you during a truck accident claim can be one of the biggest decisions you make during the legal process.
 The right lawyer can make all the difference in the outcome of your case.
 The Liljegren Law Group offers many things of value to injured victims in San Diego.
 For you to be completely confident in your choice of attorney, however, you must learn all the ways our law group can help.
-The following are five reasons accident victims choose our San Diego truck accident attorneys:

 Attorney Scott Liljegren has years of experience as a Naval Officer and Navy claims attorney, as well as an insurance defense attorney after reaching the rank of lieutenant.
 He has experience on both sides of the courtroom, putting him in a unique position to serve personal injury clients’ best interests.
 Our law firm works on a contigency basis, which means we will not charge a fee unless we win your case.

-One of the reasons clients trust us with truck accident cases is our history of impressive case results.
+One of the reasons clients trust us with trucking accident lawsuits is our history of impressive case results.
 We’ve won numerous settlement and judgment awards for clients injured in truck accidents throughout Southern California.
 We achieve results based on individualized legal strategies tailored to clients’ unique case facts and objectives.
 Our aggressive negotiators will fight for fair and just financial compensation.